atmovantage/ifxweather/README.md

         Added code to check and input the user-selected temperature color and assign the correct color for highs and lows

 ----------
-Version 1.0.4 Pre-Alpha (July 15th, 2015):
+Version 0.3.1 Pre-Alpha (July 15th, 2015):
 Just as a reminder, while iFx Weather is in the "pre-alpha" stages of development this means that the application is not quite to the point where it is ready to be user-tested.
 Once all the basic elements are in place and the user can actually get a legitimate final product, then this app will enter the "alpha" phase of testing and development.
 In the "alpha" phase all the code for the app should be complete and theoretically functional.
 The purpose of the alpha testing is to weed out bugs and get feedback from users on changes that they would like to see in future versions.

 As a preliminary goal, I intend to release the "alpha" version when all 6 forecast periods (12 hours each) are coded and the output from which is nicely displayed in the Forecast Output page.
 Publishing the forecast in the "alpha" version will likely be via printing only.
 Later versions will include a greater variety of publishing methods.

-Here are a list of the changes and updates made in this latest version 1.0.4 pre-alpha:
+Here are a list of the changes and updates made in this latest version:

     Forecast Composer Page
         Reduced size of background image to approximately 300KB in order to improve page load time